 When buying a property, most buyers are aware that their mortgage lender will require a standard valuation.
 However, this basic valuation is primarily for the lender’s benefit, ensuring the property is worth the amount being borrowed.
 It may not uncover potential issues or give you a complete picture of the property’s condition.
 For peace of mind and to avoid unexpected surprises down the line, many buyers choose to invest in additional surveys and valuations.
+By understanding the different types of surveys available, you can make a more informed decision about the condition of your prospective home and protect yourself from costly repairs in the future.

-Here’s a breakdown of the most common types of surveys and valuations you might want to consider beyond the standard lender’s valuation:
+Here’s a comprehensive breakdown of the most common types of surveys and valuations you might want to consider beyond the standard lender’s valuation:

 1. Homebuyer Report